antrea-io/antrea/docs/antrea-l7-network-policy.md

 #### More examples

-The following NetworkPolicy grants access of privileged URLs to specific clients while make other URLs publicly
+The following NetworkPolicy grants access of privileged URLs to specific clients while making other URLs publicly
 accessible:

 ```yaml